 Therm-A-Rest ProLite Plus Review

 Cons: Heavier and bulkier than Therm-a-Rest ProLite and Nemo Zor.

-The ProLite Plus is a good value if you favor the flat surface of self-inflating foam pads.
-If youre willing to give air core pads a try we recommend the Nemo Astro Insulated or Therm-a-Rest NeoAir All Season.
+The ProLite Plus is a good value if you prefer the flat surface of self-inflating foam pads.
+If you're willing to give air core pads a try we recommend the Nemo Astro Insulated or Therm-a-Rest NeoAir All Season.

 — Chris McNamara and Max Neale